vzo1990/the-wild-oasis/README.md

 1. **User Authentication & Authorization and Signup:**

-   - Only authenticated users can have an access to views and perform CRUD operations in application
+   - Only authenticated users can have access to views and perform CRUD operations in the application
    - Hotel employees can log in to the application to perform tasks.
    - New users can only be signed up within the application to ensure that only actual hotel employees can create accounts.